 The first exploring started in 1735 when the Jesuit monk finds a few rows of marble seats and part of the auditorium.
 But the first excavations were started in 1816 by the German architect, and later in 1836, during the rule of King Otto, the son of Ludwig I, King of Bavaria.

 In the last decades, there were some more excavations and some reconstructions.
 From 2016, some cultural events held in the theatre.

 Try to imagine how the theatre looked like in the time of its best days, enjoying the sounds of orchestra and actor’s play.
-Enjoy the view of the blue sea from the theatre in silence.
-It is an amazing feeling to be surrounded by great ancient masterpiece.
+And enjoy the view of the blue sea from the theatre in silence.
+Well, it is an amazing feeling to be surrounded by great ancient masterpiece.